kontist/kontist.github.io/SDK.markdown

 sidebar: true
 ---

-We provide you with a NPM package for NodeJS + Browser, please [see GitHub for details](https://github.com/kontist/sdk).
+We provide you with a NPM package for Node.js and Browser environments, please see our [GitHub page for details](https://github.com/kontist/sdk).

-## Setup
+## Installation

+### Node.js
 Please install the SDK via `npm install @kontist/client --save`.
-Depending on your application type you can then either import it with
+Depending on your application type you can then import it with

 ```typescript
 import { Client } from "@kontist/client";
 ```

+### Browser
-or just load the bundle via
+For your web application you can install the SDK via `npm install @kontist/client --save` and then just load the bundle via

 ```html
 <script src="node_modules/@kontist/client/dist/bundle.js"></script>
 ```

-If you prefer you can use the latest version from our CDN with
+If you prefer you can skip the `npm install` and just use the latest version from our CDN with

 ```html
 <script src="https://cdn.kontist.com/sdk.min.js"></script>